cj-mills/christianjmills/_posts/2020-11-5-Barracuda-PoseNet-Tutorial-3.md

 ### Create the `input` Tensor

 We need to convert the `processedImage` to a `Tensor` before we can feed it to the model.
-We need to specify the number of channels in the image.
+The `Tensor` constructor requires us to specify the number of channels in the image.
 We don't need the alpha (transparency) channel so we'll specify `3` for the RGB color channels.
-We'll need to manually release the allocated resources for the Tensor with the `input.Dispose()` method.

 ### Execute the Model

 We'll use the [`engine.Execute()`](https://docs.unity3d.com/Packages/com.unity.barracuda@1.0/api/Unity.Barracuda.IWorker.html#Unity_Barracuda_IWorker_Execute_Unity_Barracuda_Tensor_) method to perform inference.
 This method takes in the input Tensor and schedules the network execution.

+### Release Input Tensor Resources

+We'll need to manually release the allocated resources for the Tensor with the `input.Dispose()` method.

 Here is the revised `Update()` method.